-1.3.3 Achieving outcomes for people by collaboration
+1.3.3 Demonstrating impact

-Achieving our vision of a Scotland where everybody thrives goes beyond the lifetime of this plan.
+Achieving our vision of Scotland's health being the best in Western Europe and to eliminate health inequalities is ambitious and impossible in the lifetime of this plan.
 This plan therefore sets out more realistic - but still ambitious - outcomes for Scotland to achieve in the next three years.
 You can find these throughout the plan.

-Yet even these outcomes are beyond the direct control of Public Health Scotland.
+None of these outcomes are in the direct control of Public Health Scotland.
 Achieving them will require collaboration across public, third and private sectors.
-Scottish Government; CoSLA; local authorities; national public bodies like the Improvement Service, Police Scotland and the Scottish Fire and Rescue Service; the NHS, and local public health teams have an instrumental role to play.
-In line with the Christie commission's recommendations, this plan is clear about the outcomes for people in Scotland and how we will collaborate with others to achieve them.
-Where possible, these outcomes are indicators in the National Performance Framework.
-An essential aspect of this is contributing towards the work of the Scottish Government's Care and Wellbeing Portfolio, which brings oversight and coherence to the major health and care reform programmes, designed to improve population health, address health inequalities and improve health and care system sustainability.

-As a public body, it is important that we are accountable for our contribution to those outcomes.
-Throughout the plan you will therefore also find milestones for, and measures of, our contribution to achieving these Scotland-wide outcomes.
+In line with the Christie commission's recommendations, this plan is clear about the outcomes for people in Scotland we will collaborate with others to achieve.
+Throughout the plan you will also find milestones for and measures of our contribution to achieving these Scotland-wide outcomes.